Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

 ## Day 21 - What the table 🏓
 - Lets get to know if you know your times tables
 - Built a times table game with for loops and range

+## Day 22 - Whats that library 📑📔
+- learned about librarys and they function
+- understand that librarys are a bunch of code that other users created that we can use in our code base instead of writting miles and miles of code
+- Librarys are also like game engines or are mostly used for game engines.

+## Day 23 - Subroutines

+- Subrouts store code for us to use anywhere and any how in our codebase
+-